Breast Enlargement or Augmentation

 In general, there are two types of breast implants – silicone gel or saline (made from sterile salt water).
 Silicone gel implants are more commonly used and available in round or teardrop shape.

-What is expected after breast augmentation surgery?
+What is expected after breast augmentation surgery on the Gold Coast?

 The breast augmentation recovery process is different for everyone.
 After waking from the anaesthesia, you might feel dizzy or groggy, and you might experience slight nausea and vomiting in the following days.
 You might also suffer from tightness or pressure in the chest, as your muscles will need time to adjust to the implant.